Is Taylor Swift’s Girl Squad Crumbling Ahead Of Her New Album?

 “[Taylor Swift]’s always wanted to crack the aristocratic set and is trying to reconnect with Ed Sheeran, who’s in with the Royal Family.
 She’s met Prince William in the past but befriending Meghan is her top priority,” the insider alleged.

-Prior to news of Taylor Swift’s reported girl squad drama, the singer was said to be caught in the midst of drama after her longtime best friend, Selena Gomez, began dating the ex-boyfriend of Gigi Hadid’s younger sister.
+Before news of Taylor Swift’s reported girl squad drama, the singer was said to be caught in the midst of drama after her longtime best friend, Selena Gomez, began dating the ex-boyfriend of Gigi Hadid’s younger sister.

 “Bella is trying to convince Taylor to drop Selena from the group, and Taylor is freaking out about what to do,” an insider revealed to Life & Style magazine earlier this year, according to a report by Hollywood Life.